Chipimbum/QChem_withMLforces/README.md

 the **list_of_outputs.out** are QChem outputs from Molecular Dynamics that contain for each time step:
 1)  "Total energy in the final basis set": Total energy of the system in Hartree.
 2)  "Standard Nuclear Orientation": Cartesian coordinates of the system in angstroms.
-3)  "Gradient of SCF Energy": The gradient in hartree per Bohr.
+3)  "Gradient of SCF Energy": The gradient in Hartree per Bohr.

 The units are convertedto get the extended xyz file **name_of_merged_file_extended.xyz** in units relevant to work on sGDML _(refsGDML)_

 1) Energy: Hartree to eV (factor:  27.211386245988)
 2) Cartesian coordinates: no modification done
-3) Gradient: Hartree per Bohr (factor: 51.422086190832).
+3) Gradient: Hartree Bohr Angstrom to eV Angstrom (factor: 51.422086190832).
 We need the Forces, thus we additionally multiply by -1.

 The resulting extended xyz file format is as follows:  <br/>